New projects are created from the context menu on the project bar.

 You can continue working with a project after it has been published.

-Delete a project by selecting the project in the project bar and then selecting Delete Project from the context menu.
-Associated content items are not deleted but are no longer associated with a project.
+Projects can be permanently deleted from the project bar; associated content items are not deleted but are no longer associated with a project.
 Deleted projects can not be recovered.
 When deleting a project with items scheduled for publishing, you can either keep or remove the scheduling for each item.